 - To provide an archive for historical, geographical and environmental information about the parish

 - To provide a visual record of the parish since the advent of photography

 How the Site is Run

-The site is run by a group of volunteers.
-We try to give as much public exposure as possible to what we do on the DOL home page, in Deddington News, and at occasional public meetings.
-Overall management of the site, review of material, checking compliance with our own code of conduct (see below) etc. is done by the Website Editorial Group (WEG).
-Members in 2019 are: Rob Forsyth (Chair), Mary Robinson and David Rogers.
+The site is run by volunteers.
+We try to give as much public exposure as possible to what we do on the DOL home page and in Deddington News.
+Overall management of the site, annual review of material, checking compliance with our own code of conduct (see below), etc. is done by the editor.

 Volunteers are always welcome.
-If you want to join us, please email the editor.
+If you would like to join us, please email the editor.

 Any club, society or community organisation and a limited number of businesses (accommodation and places to eat) within the parish may have an entry in the Directory.

-Entries may include the name and position of the main contact, postal address, current email and web addresses, telephone and fax numbers.
+- Entries may include the name and position of the main contact, postal address, current email and web addresses, and telephone number (mobile or landline).